 Nightwatchman Tour Rothenburg ob der Tauber

 The Nightwatchman shared the history of Rothenburg with us.
-But it was more than just a dry history lesson… we got those details that made the Middle Ages come to life.
-You see, the Nightwatchman was at the bottom of the status ladder (only slightly above the Executioner), and really didn’t associate with the “better people”.
+But it was more than just a dry history lesson… we got extraordinary details that brought the Middle Ages to life.
+The Nightwatchman’s status was at the bottom of the status ladder (only slightly above the Executioner), and really didn’t associate with the “better people”.
 His job was to keep an eye out for fires and to keep the locals safe from the boogeyman.. because, in the Middle Ages… the dark was full of danger.
+But, like many of those who dwell at the bottom of society, the Nightwatchman knows everyone’s secrets.

 We learned what made Rothenburg ob der Tauber such a wealthy town in the Middle Ages (and how despite the wealth, it still was a stinky place in the summer.)
 More important he explained WHY the town retained its Medieval Character.
 It wasn’t because people wanted to live in a Fairy Tale world, it was because of money, well, lack of money.
 You see, once they were invaded during the Thirty Years War, they never quite recovered.